Ritchie Boys: Camp Ritchie

+Campaigns

 Europe

 After the German declaration of war against the United States on December 11, 1941, the Ritchie Boys became an important weapon for the Allies.
 Many of them entered Europe on D-Day (6 June 1944).
 Others followed over time.
 Shortly after reaching land, they left their units and pursued their special tasks.
 They fed the Allies valuable information.
 General Oscar Koch (General Patton's G-2) acknowledged that the advance warning of the German Bulge offensive occurred because of information gathered by their MIS units.
 Moreover, the Ritchie Boys helped break German resistance by demoralizing them in both open and covert operations.
 They interrogated prisoners-of-war and defectors to obtain information about the Germans' force levels, troop movements, and physical and psychological states.
 A common interrogation tactic was to use the Germans' fear of transfer into Soviet custody.
 By means of targeted disinformation by newspaper announcements, flyers, radio broadcasts, and sound trucks, the German population and military were encouraged to cease their resistance to the Allied invasion.